-Lesbian Gay Bisexual Transgender Intersex Queer & Questioning - LGBTIQ People and Community
+Lesbian Gay Bisexual Transgender Intersex Queer or Questioning Intersex Asexual or Allied - LGBTQIA People and Community

 You may not identify with any of these labels and may simply identify as a man who has sex with men or as a woman who has sex with women.

 You may identify as a transgender person who has sex with the opposite sex or same sex.
 You may be questioning your sexuality and your sexual preferences.

 You may identify as Asexual and have no sexual feelings or desires.
 Or you may be Pansexual identifying with the fluidity of gender, or maybe you identify with a queergender on the gender spectrum.

 However you identify, whatever your preference of being addressed and whatever the difficulties and challenges you would like to discuss - you are welcome. /Erich

 As the identity of a community evolves so do the needs of the individuals within the community become clearer.

 Recently, in a valiant attempt to make all the individuals in the LGBTQIA community feel included (and valid, referenced, belonging, named and represented), the group identity and its abbreviation has changed and morphed into several versions.

 LGB, LGBT, LGBTQ, LGBTQQ, LGBTIQ are historic Irish examples.
 How this is evolving is a sign of the commitment this community has to diversity, inclusion and freedom of expression.